act-rules/act-rules.github.io/_rules/audio-as-media-alternative-afb423.md

 name: Audio-only as a media alternative for text
 rule_type: atomic
 description: |
   This rule checks `audio` is a media alternative for text on the page.
-accessibility_requirements:

 input_aspects:
   - DOM Tree
   - CSS Styling